Blue1993/BlendNet/README.md

 All data collected through step 6 are integrated to construct the training dataset.
 To prevent data duplication, complexes from all external test datasets are excluded from the training dataset based on their (PDB ID - Ligand code) (see __07.
 Get final data.ipynb__).

 ## (Optional) Preprocessing datasets for BlendNet (S)
 BlendNet (S) was trained on the BindingDB database, which provides compound-protein interactions collected from the literature.
 The related data are also available via [Dropbox](https://www.dropbox.com/scl/fo/9u9aw7xxjfmk3mnui0rwq/AI7vF-DoqDUM8s6dJR6JOwg?rlkey=5ig47zrxvobz3e3aso7mmww0o&st=w0rgyalx&dl=0), so if new data are not required, you may skip the corresponding preprocessing steps.
 The code for preprocessing is provided in the '/preprocessing_BindingDB/' directory.
+The preprocessing results for each step are provided via [Dropbox](https://www.dropbox.com/scl/fo/9u9aw7xxjfmk3mnui0rwq/AI7vF-DoqDUM8s6dJR6JOwg?rlkey=5ig47zrxvobz3e3aso7mmww0o&st=w0rgyalx&dl=0).

 #### 1. Preprocessing BindingDB dataset
 Interactions that violate the following seven rules are excluded from the BindingDB v.2023 data. \